Newcastle International Airport: Early years

 In 1929, Newcastle-upon-Tyne City Council set up a special committee to investigate the potential for building an airport to serve the North-East of England, considering 18 locations before selecting a site at Woolsington, about 5 mi northwest of the city centre.
 The airport was opened on 26 July 1935 as Woolsington Aerodrome by the Secretary of State for Air, Sir Phillip Cunliffe-Lister.
 Incorporating a clubhouse, hangar, workshops, fuel garage and grass runway, it cost £35,000 to build.
 The airport became the base for the Newcastle upon Tyne Flying Club, which moved from its previous home at Cramlington Aerodrome and ran the new airport on behalf of the council.
 On 1 June 1939, No. 43 Elementary and Reserve Flying Training School, operated by Newcastle Flying Club and equipped with a mixture of de Havilland Tiger Moths, Miles Magisters and Hawker Hinds opened at Woolsington, as one of a large number of civil-operated flying schools set up to train aircrew for the RAF.
 The school was disbanded on 3 September 1939, with the outbreak of the Second World War.

 In 1940, the airfield was occasionally used to operate detachments of Supermarine Spitfire fighters from RAF Acklington-based 72 Squadron.
 On 25 July that year, No. 83 Maintenance Unit RAF, tasked with recovering crashed aircraft and salvaging any usable parts, was formed at Woolsington, remaining operational until April 1946.
 The airfield was also used as a base for the single Tiger Moth of the Durham University Air Squadron from February 1941, and from 1942 to 1943 by detachments from No. 278 Squadron RAF, operating Westland Lysander and Supermarine Walrus in the air sea rescue role.
 No. 281 Squadron RAF, another air sea rescue squadron, operated from Woolsington from June to October 1943, while from November 1943 to June 1945, the airfield was used as a satellite field for No. 62 OTU, based at RAF Ouston.
 Woolsington was handed back to the council in 1946.

-In 1967, the construction of a new runway and terminal was completed, along with an apron and a new air traffic control tower.
+In 1967, the construction of a runway extension and new terminal was completed, along with an apron and a new air traffic control tower.
 These new additions were officially opened by the Prime Minister, Harold Wilson on 17 February 1967.

 In 1978, with passenger figures approaching one million per year, the airport was designated as a regional international hub airport in the UK government's White Paper on Airports Policy, opening the way for further redevelopment; in the same decade it was re-branded as Newcastle Airport.
 The 1980s saw further investment in check-in, catering and duty-free shops.
 In 1991, Airport Metro station opened, connecting the airport with Newcastle City Centre using the Tyne and Wear Metro system.